Tahir-khan007/MSP2/README.md

 The Finance Tracker application has been thoroughly tested using both automated unit tests and manual testing procedures to ensure reliability and user experience.

+### Understanding Testing Approaches

+#### What is Automated Testing?

+Automated testing involves writing code to test your application code.
+These tests run automatically and can be executed repeatedly without human intervention.
+In this project, we use Jest as our automated testing framework.

+**Benefits of Automated Testing:**
+- **Speed**: Tests execute in seconds, allowing rapid feedback during development
+- **Consistency**: Tests run the same way every time, eliminating human error
+- **Regression Prevention**: Automatically catches bugs when code changes
+- **Documentation**: Tests serve as living documentation of how code should behave
+- **Confidence**: Provides assurance that core logic works correctly

+**Best Used For:**
+- Business logic and calculations
+- Data manipulation and transformations
+- API interactions and data persistence
+- Edge cases and error handling
+- Mathematical operations and algorithms

+#### What is Manual Testing?

+Manual testing involves a human tester interacting with the application to verify functionality, usability, and user experience.
+Testers follow test cases or explore the application freely to identify issues.

+**Benefits of Manual Testing:**
+- **User Experience**: Validates that the application is intuitive and user-friendly
+- **Visual Verification**: Catches layout issues, design inconsistencies, and visual bugs
+- **Exploratory Testing**: Discovers unexpected issues through creative testing scenarios
+- **Accessibility**: Verifies keyboard navigation, screen readers, and other accessibility features
+- **Cross-Browser/Device**: Ensures consistent experience across different platforms
+- **Human Perspective**: Evaluates subjective qualities like aesthetics and usability

+**Best Used For:**
+- User interface and visual design
+- Responsive design across devices
+- Browser compatibility
+- User workflows and navigation
+- Accessibility features
+- Overall user experience

+**Our Approach**: This project uses **both** automated and manual testing to ensure comprehensive quality assurance.
+Automated tests validate core business logic, while manual tests verify user experience and visual design.

 ### Automated Testing

 #### Unit Tests with Jest